 The following guidance applies to clinical research that has Health Research Authority (HRA) and/or NHS Research Ethics Committee (UEC) approval.
 It is important to note that this is not an exhaustive list of guidance and if researchers have additional queries they should raise this with their Head of Department, Associate Dean Research & Innovation or RIGO.

-The HRA have decided to stop reviewing applications for individual undergraduate and master’s student projects from now until further notice.
+The HRA have decided to stop reviewing applications for individual undergraduate and master’s student projects until at least 1 September 2021.

 Please see this new guidance which relates to health and social care research projects conducted by undergraduate and master’s students.